Carbon Footprint Reduction Strategies for SMEs

 • Preferred procurement: For products/services with eco-credentials, governments often provide preferential treatment during purchasing.

 Research what schemes are available federally and locally.
-Subsidized government assessments can uncover savings potential.
-Prioritizing bidding on contracts emphasizing sustainability delivers additional income.
+Subsidised government assessments can uncover savings potential.
+Prioritising bidding on contracts emphasising sustainability delivers additional income.

 The path to major emissions reductions rarely travels in isolation.
 But by combining internal initiative with collaborative external opportunities, SMEs can make significant progress on shrinking their carbon footprint.